-• Press the Media soft-key, then touch the Rear Media soft key.
+• Press the Media button on the touchscreen, then press the Rear Media button on the touchscreen.

-• Touch the OK soft-key to begin playing the Blu-rayTM Disc on the touchscreen radio.
+• Press the OK button on the touchscreen to begin playing the Blu-ray[TM] Disc on the touchscreen radio.

 Using The Remote Control

 - Select an audio channel (Rear 1 for driver's side rear screen and Rear 2 for passenger's side rear screen), then press the source key and using the up and down arrows, highlight disc from the menu and press the OK button. - Press the popup/menu key to navigate the disc menu and options.